mitrais-cdc-js/react-learning/README.md

 - Redux

 You don't need to learn all of these to be productive with React.
 Only move to the next step if you have a problem that needs to be solved.

-Additionally, there are a few topics that are often mentioned in the React community that are "bleeding edge".
-The topics below are interesting, but they're difficult to understand, are far less popular than the above topics and aren't required for most apps.

-    Inline styles
-    Server rendering
-    Immutable.js
-    Relay, Falcor, etc

 ### React Index